Is yoga just a fun exercise, or does it have much deeper roots?

 “Yoga [is] a systematic discipline which includes a technique for the mastery of the bodily organism and for rendering it healthy….and various methods or techniques of mind training for the sake of gaining the final knowledge and liberation.
 According to the Hindu religious tradition it was revealed to [humanity] by [The Lord] and even gods gained immortality and their supreme powers by its practice.”
 Werner, Karel.
 A Popular Dictionary of Hinduism, p.
 182 https://www.hinduwebsite.com/hinduism/yoga.asp

-The following is from a Q&A session in the Apostolic and Prophetic Training Group with guest Sumi Jayaraman
+The following is from a Q&A session in my FB Group Apostolic and Prophetic FireStarters Activation and Training with special guest Sumi Jayaraman

 1. I am from India from where yoga originated.

-2. I was born into a family of ancestoral Hindu priests.
+2. I was born into a family of ancestoral Hindu priests and priestesses.

 3. I got deep into meditation and did astral travel before I learned to spell “Thesaurus”

-4. Got my 500 hour yoga instructor license and was a practicing yoga and meditation teacher for a few years.
+4. I received my 500 hour yoga instructor license, and was a practicing yoga and meditation teacher for many years.